alexfernandez/loadtest/README.md

 Runs a load test on the selected HTTP or websocket URL.
 The API allows for easy integration in your own tests.

+Why use loadtest instead of any other of the available tools, notably Apache ab? loadtest allows you to configure and tweak requests, and simulate real world loads.
+E.g. you can create 1000 clients and have them send 5 requests per second each.

+Also, you can integrate loadtest with your package and run programmatic load tests.
+You might want to run some load tests as part of your systems test, before deploying your software. loadtest gives you mean response times and percentiles, so that you can abort deployment if 99% of the requests don't finish in 10 ms or less.

 ## Installation

 Install globally as root: